-In an attempt to combat these policies, the U.S. government responded with anti-dumping tariffs and made them retroactive to June 18, 2019.
+In an attempt to counter these policies, the U.S. government responded with anti-dumping tariffs and made them retroactive to June 18, 2019.
 Suppliers suddenly have larger expenses to pay on past product, and there is some confusion around future pricing as well.
-This is causing the price on available refrigerant to rise and fluctuate while the industry adjusts.
+This is causing the price on available refrigerant to rise and fluctuate while the industry adapts.
 Currently refrigerants entering the country are subject to a tax of around 210% percent.
 The U.S. could replenish refrigerant stockpiles through European markets, but costs there are similarly prohibitive.
 Even with tariffs in place, European refrigerant is still more expensive.

 Environmental policy like the Montreal Protocol could also influence future prices.
-Provisions drafted for this legislation dictate that refrigerant prices must slowly increase to spur the transition to R32.
+Provisions drafted for this legislation dictate that refrigerant prices must steadily increase to spur the transition to R32.
 As R410a is phased out, the higher costs also mirror the diminishing global supply.